 • To ensure accountability for the proper use of the Court's resources.

-Expected acco mplis shments In dicators of a achievement Identification of possible weaknesses in ٠ Improved accountability of the management a nd bu usiness proo cesses.
-Court. -
+Expected accomplishments Indicators of achievement Identification of possible weaknesses in • Improved accountability of the management and business processes.
+Court.

 • Reports on planned or ad hoc audits and reviews.